 Special academic opportunities for students to enhance their experience include nursing practice interns, nursing research interns and skills lab interns.
 Additionally, for professional development, students can join the NSNA (National Student Nurses Association), participate as a college ambassador or join UNAAC (Undergraduate Nursing Activities and Advisory Council).
 UK also has a chapter of Sigma Theta Tau International (the honor society of nursing), Delta Psi, that juniors and seniors are invited to join.

-To see a sample curriculum and learn more about UK core requirements, pre-major requirements and major requirements download the College of Nursing Major Sheet.
 College of Nursing course descriptions are also available in the University Registrar’s Bulletin.

 Things to consider when contemplating a career in nursing: